isabella232/Curriculum-Developer-Takehome-Test/README.md

 Once you have setup your account, linked it to GitHub, and copied the files to your repo, you are ready to build out the content for the training exercise.

 * **index.json** - File that describes the Katacoda scenario.
-See [https://www.katacoda.com/docs/scenarios/index-json](the index.json docs) for more
+See [the index.json docs](https://www.katacoda.com/docs/scenarios/index-json) for more
 * **background.sh** - This shell script is run when you launch the scenario.
 You will not see the output from this script.
 * **foreground.sh** - This shell script is also run when you launch the scenario, but you WILL see the output from this script.
 * **intro.md** - Markdown document that is displayed when you first launch the scenario
-* **step[1-9].md** - all the pages that describe what you should do. take a look at [https://www.katacoda.com/docs/scenarios/markdown-syntax](the markdown docs) for ideas on other things you can do.
+* **step[1-9].md** - all the pages that describe what you should do. take a look at [the markdown docs](https://www.katacoda.com/docs/scenarios/markdown-syntax) for ideas on other things you can do.